Ashgabyte/jsondeepsearch/README.md

 Recursive deep search for keys or values in JSON structured nested and mixed python dictionary.

 > There is a small difference between JSON and python dictionaries: in JSON keys are only strings like "key".
-> Do not use expressions as parameters by calling the following functions, use only names of variables, dictionaries and sequences

 ## functions: